GuzmanOlivera/Backend-I-PreEntrega2OliveraFervenzaAlvaroGuzman/README.md

 ### Notes

 Ensure that the `products.json` and `carts.json` files exist in the data directory before starting the server.
-This API uses file-based persistence.
+This project uses file-based persistence.
 The data is stored in JSON files, which serve as the database.